dannguyen/journalism-syllabi/README.md

 <a href="http://www.ire.org/media/uploads/files/documents/educators-center/sylvevster_umn_2012.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This is a skills-based, capstone course designed to enhance reporting skills, primarily by identifying and analyzing electronic data to look for patterns and trends that can lead to in-depth news stories.
-Students will obtain and analyze digital data for computer-assisted reporting that can be publi...</em></p>
+        This is a skills-based, capstone course designed to enhance reporting skills, primarily by identifying and analyzing electronic data to look for patterns and trends that can lead to in-depth news stories.
+Students will obtain and analyze digital data for computer-assisted reporting that can be publi
+        </small></p>

         <p>Instructors: MaryJo Webster</p>
     </td>
     <td>
-        University of Minnesota
+        <small>University of Minnesota</small>
     </td>
   </tr>